-The internationally established health goals of radiation protection aim to avoid the appearance of deterministic effects, but also to reduce the probability of radiation-induced cancers appearing.
+The internationally established health goals of radiation protection aim to avoid the appearance of deterministic effects, but also to reduce the probability of radiationinduced cancers appearing.

-1 | 2 Evaluation of ionising radiations risks
+1 | 2 Evaluation of risks linked to ionising radiation

-Cancer surveillance is organised on the basis of département registers (10 registers covering 11 départements or about 15% of the general population) and specialised registers (12 specialised registers, including 2 national registers for cancers in children under 15 years old, concerning haematological malignancy and solid tumours in children).
+Cancer monitoring is organised on the basis of département registers (10 registers covering 11 départements or about 15% of the general public) and specialised registers (12 specialised registers, including 2 national registers for cancers in children under 15 years old, concerning haematological malignancy and solid tumours in children).

 As with any monitoring system, the aim is to highlight spatial differences in incidence in the areas covered, to identify trends in terms of increased or reduced incidence in the various cancer locations over time, or to locate a cluster of cases in one of the areas covered.
-This intentionally descriptive monitoring method cannot identify radiation-induced cancers, as their form is not specific to ionising radiations.
+This intentionally descriptive monitoring method cannot identify radiationinduced cancers, as their form is not specific to ionising radiations.